Symmetry-reduced model reduction of shift-equivariant systems via operator inference

 \subsection{Numerical details}

-To collect the training dataset featuring snapshots of shifting beating-wave solution, we first simulate~\eqref{eq:68} at $\nu = 4/87$ using a spectral Galerkin method with 20 complex Fourier modes.
-We use a semi-implicit timestepper~\cite{Zhang1985, Peyret2002} for time integration with a Crank-Nicholson scheme for the linear terms and a third-order explicit Runge-Kutta scheme for the nonlinear term.
-The initial condition chosen to induce a globally shifting solution is given by~\cite{Kirby1992, Rowley2000}
+We simulate~\eqref{eq:034_kse} at $\nu = 4/87$ using a Fourier pseudospectral method on a $256$-point grid applying Orszag's $3/2$ rule to dealias the quadratic nonlinearity~\cite{Orszag1971}.
+We advance the solution with a semi-implicit timestepper (RK3CN,~\cite{Zhang1985, Peyret2002}), using Crank--Nicolson for the linear terms and a third-order explicit Runge--Kutta scheme for the nonlinear term, at a step $\Delta t_{\mathrm{FOM}} = 10^{-3}$.